Dialogue journal: With children and adolescents learning English

 Alexander (2001) studied the dialogue journal writing that she did with grade 6, 7, and 8 students learning English (ages 11–15) in her classes in a suburban U.S. middle school outside Chicago, Illinois.
 She found a number of benefits of the writing: The journals provided an excellent way for the students to practice grammar, spelling, punctuation, and handwriting in a real, communicative context.
 They provided a longitudinal record of the students' growth in written English and a way for her, and the students, to notice what they were learning and how their English was developing.
 They also provided a personal and private connection to a trustworthy adult.
 At a time when teenagers report more and more alienation from the mainstream of adult society, dialogue journals are an excellent way to keep up with teens' emotional changes and clarify information for them in a way that does not embarrass them in front of their peers.
 The dialogue journal provides a safe haven for building trust with an adult, naming and exploring feelings, and resolving issues. (p.
 35) Alexander includes a list of practical ideas for writing with students, including ways to adapt the teacher's writing when writing with students learning English, from low-beginning to high-beginning and intermediate levels.

 In international contexts, Liao and Wong studied dialogue journal writing of 41 10th grade students learning English in Taiwan.
 They found improvement in the students' writing fluency; writing performance on content, organization, and vocabulary; reflective awareness of writing and growth as learners; and motivation to write.
 The writing also reduced the students' writing anxiety.
 The researchers reported that the writing was an important tool for self-understanding and self-growth and allowed students to consider something new; enhanced their self-confidence, so that they could get along better with others; matured them through sharing their ideas, feelings, and self-perceptions; consolidated their thinking when re-reading their journals; strengthened their confidence in English writing; and gave them the chance to reflect on their daily lives.
+Mukti (2016) found similar results with year 12 IPA students in Indonesia – that the students responded very positively to the opportunity to write in dialogue journals and made significant improvements in the content, organization, vocabulary, language use, and mechanics of their writing of narrative texts.
+Yulia (2011) found similar results with first-year university students learning English in Indonesia.